3-Day Notice to Pay Rent or Quit California: What Landlords Must Get Right in 2026

 Can a landlord accept partial rent after serving a pay or quit notice?

 Accepting partial rent after serving a pay or quit notice can void the notice in California.
 If a landlord accepts any partial payment, they may need to serve a new notice for the remaining balance.
-It's critical to consult with an eviction attorney before accepting any payment after serving a notice.
+Consult with an eviction attorney before accepting any payment after serving a notice.

 How must a pay or quit notice be served in California?

 In California, a pay or quit notice can be served by: (1) personal delivery to the tenant, (2) substituted service by leaving it with a person of suitable age at the residence or workplace and mailing a copy, or (3) posting and mailing if the tenant cannot be found.
-Proper service is essential for the notice to be legally valid.
+Proper service under CCP 1162 is required for the notice to be legally valid.

-What must be included in a California pay or quit notice?
+What must be included in a California pay or quit notice after the Eshagian ruling?

 Email Us